kermit4/cjp2p-rust/README.md

 - drop in socket() replacement that takes public keys intead of ips(), in Rust crate?
 - group chat
 - public websocket support? / gateway /  consider more the model where anyone can connect to any node but keep the identity and security browser side
-- put nostr or bitcoin addr in chat too ..however that is signed
 - put this as a git bundle in cjp2p/public
 - putting git files in cjp2p/public is breaking a git pull if the directory is beyond is a symlink
 - my putting plain names in public/ will go badly for anyone who doest have thetm and tries to get them ..just think of what i need to do for me and the fastest way to do it, htats how it will be done.. it doesnt have to be authenticated , as long as it CAN be later, just automate what i do, thats my specialtiy, and if a file is deleted and someone uses the URL it will have unpredictable results